ymjia/emacs_config_windows/README.md

 3. Open other file on existing emacs instance.

-4. save eshell command history customization (no duplicate, filtered cp/ls etc.)
+4. save eshell command history customization (no duplicate, filtered cd/ls etc.), your can use history items cross eshell buffers, all history in every eshell buffers will be saved to *history* and loaded after next start.

+(s s) sort by size

+(s x) sort by type

+(s t) sort by modified time

+(s n) sort by name

 5. copy all marked files in dired+, seperate file with ';' for Paraview Open

+6. extend dired: sort with different strategy, use ")" to hide specific type of files

 ===========3rd included:==============